ankitsultana/ankitsultana.github.io/_posts/2022-11-20-chp-overhead.markdown

 ## Java Concurrent HashMap Overhead

-Today I was wondering whether there may exist an easy optimization for improving the memory usage for Apache Pinot's Upsert feature.
+Today I was wondering if there exists an easy optimization for improving the memory usage for Apache Pinot's Upsert feature.

 ### Context